wearefractal/fusker/README.md

-**fusker is a library to prevent and manage a multitude of attacks in nodejs**
+**Fusker is a library to prevent and manage a multitude of attacks in nodejs**

 To install fusker, use [npm](http://github.com/isaacs/npm):